-Finally, figure 3 provides a diagram of the primary physical networks that are composed of a combination of the most accessible park/plaza spaces and the streets that connect them, helping to create a cohesive framework or "place structure."
+Finally, figure 3 provides a diagram of the primary physical elements of the plan composed of prominent built features, accessible park/plaza spaces, and the streets that connect them, helping to create a cohesive framework or "place structure."
 This framework, possesses a clarity in its configuration such that it can be easily visualized in the mind's eye of occupants.
 There are five pieces to this framework, and they are as follows: